jmunts/frappe-gantt-react/README.md

 # Frappé Gantt React Wrapper

+It's a React Component, a Wrapper for the awesome (Gantt chart library)[https://github.com/frappe/gantt] from Frappé

+For the live demo, you can check their live demo (here)[https://frappe.github.io/gantt/]

 ## Install
-> npm install frappe-gantt-react or
+> npm install frappe-gantt-react

+or

 > npm install frappe-gantt-react

 ## Usage
 Import it to your project

 Using ES6 modules

 `import { FrappeGantt } from 'frappe-gantt-react`

 Or using CommonJS

 `const { FrappeGantt } = require('frappe-gantt-react') `

 Then you can use it in your react app:

 `
 class App extends React.Component {
     ...